 Petrol & LPG rates:

 |Engine size||Petrol rate per mile||LPG rate per mile|

 |1400cc or less||11 pence||8 pence|

 |Over 2000cc||13 pence|

-Advisory electricity rate for fully electric cars is 4 pence per mile.
+The advisory electricity rate for fully electric cars is 4 pence per mile.
 Hybrid cars can be treated as petrol or diesel cars, as the fuel used in a car.
 These advisory rates are updated each quarter.

-Hopefully, this article has helped you to clarify the advisory rates as per HMRC standards.
+Hopefully, this article has helped you to clarify the advisory fuel rates as per HMRC standards.
 You should now know exactly how much to reimburse travelling team members and how much they should pay you back for their private trips in company cars.